finnagin/OperationsAndWorkflows/docs/filter_kgraph_percentile.md

     example: normalized_google_distance
     type: string
   qedge_keys:
-    default: []
     description: This indicates if you only want to filter on specific edge_keys.
-      If not provided or empty all edges will be filtered on and edge_key will not be considered when filtering.
+      If not provided or empty, all edges will be filtered on.
     example:
     - e01
     type: array
   qnode_keys:
     default: []
     description: This indicates if you only want nodes corresponding to a specific list of qnode_keys to be removed.
-If not provided oe empty no nodes will be removed when filtering.
+If not provided or empty, no nodes will be removed when filtering.
 Allows us to know what to do with the nodes connected to edges that are removed
     example: